bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 }
 ```

-Now we can test with an authenticated and authorized user by calling AddAuthorization with a user name and authorization flag.
+Now we can test with an authenticated and authorized user by calling AddTestAuthorization with a user name and authorization flag.

 ```c#
 [Fact(DisplayName = "AuthorizeView with authenticated and authorized user")]